eyetech2dev/github-slideshow/_posts/0000-01-02-eyetech2dev.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
+"It do be like dat sometimes"
-Your text Use the left arrow to go back!
+Use the left arrow to go back!